 June 21 was chosen for National Aboriginal Day (now known as National Indigenous Peoples Day) for the summer solstice.
 Many Indigenous people have celebrated their culture and heritage on this day due to the significance of the summer solstice as the longest day of the year.

-In partnership with community, the Library is planning to host virtual events and share stories and resources in recognition and in honour of Indigenous History Month 2021.
+In partnership with community, the Library is proud to share stories and resources in recognition and in honour of Indigenous History Month 2021.
 This page will be frequently updated with new content—check back often.